kevinsimper/kevinsimper.dk/app/blog/posts/how-to-make-authentication-with-github-apps-for-side-projects.md

 ### Redirect route

-GitHub sends a `code` along as a URL query parameter, this we can grab with express with `req.query.code`.
+GitHub sends a `code` along in the URL as a query parameter (you can check the url where you'll see the `code` parameter .../callback/?code=...), this we can grab with express with `req.query.code`.

 ```javascript
 app.get('/login/github/callback', (req, res) => {